Adverb for not firmly fixed and likely to wobble or fall

 “A hitman is assigned to kidnap the mentally unstable younger brother of a powerful district attorney.”

-Adverb for frail, sickly or of a delicate constitution
+Adverb for potentially violent or dangerous, especially of a situation

 Adverb for of or pertaining to the near or immediate future